 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Yesterday I discovered that there is a flying freehold issue on a property I put an offer in last month in what should have been a simple, no chain conveyancing.
+Yesterday I discovered that there is a flying freehold element on a house I have offered on last month in what was supposed to be a straight forward, no chain conveyancing.
 Silverdale is where the house is located.
-Can you offer any opinion?
+Is there any advice you can give?

 Flying freeholds in Silverdale are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Silverdale you must be sure that your lawyer goes through the deeds very carefully.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Silverdale may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Even though you don't necessarily need a conveyancing solicitor in Silverdale you must be sure that your lawyer goes through the deeds very carefully.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Silverdale may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.